novoda/droidcon-booth/README.md

 droidcon-booth
 =============
-[insert fancy picture of booth here!]
+[insert fancy picture of booth here]

 What is it?
 ==